Commercial Defamation, Privacy & Harassment

-Hallmark Solicitors are experts in the field of defamation, privacy and harassment cases.
+Hallmark Solicitors are experts in the field of commercial defamation, privacy and harassment cases.

 Defamation involves the publication of words to third parties either in written form (which is known as libel) or spoken form (which is known as slander).
 These words must damage the reputation of the subject of those words, or expose them to hatred or ridicule.